 The third double faced

-owner was attracted to Zambia (Northern Rhodesia), by a missionary hospital
+had been attracted to Zambia (Northern Rhodesia) by a missionary hospital

-are ancestral representations, also found on Chokwe and related
+are ancestral representations, too be found on Chokwe and related